gbrener/conda-shell/README.md

 chmod +x np-ver-check.py
 ```

-Run it and let `conda-shell` do its magic!
+Run it and let `conda-shell` work its magic!

 ```
 ./np-ver-check.py